HaloWarsModding/HaloWarsModding.github.io/_guides/guides_02_installingmods.md

 - Delete the `ModManifest.txt` file, and the game will no longer load the mod.

+---

-### Using Medstar's Mod Manager
+### Using Firebase Mod Manager

-Uninstalling mods with Medstar's Mod Manager is straightforward:
+Uninstalling mods with Firebase is straightforward:

-- Open Medstar's Mod Manager and navigate to the "My Mods" section.
+- Open Firebase and navigate to the "My Mods" section.
-- Click on "My Mods," and the program will open your file explorer to the mod directory.
+- Click "My Mods" to open your file explorer to the mod directory.
-- From here, you can easily delete any installed mods.
-Remember, you can also revert to the original game state by selecting "Vanilla" within the tool.
+- From there, delete any installed mods you no longer want.
+- You can also revert to the unmodified game by selecting the "Vanilla" option inside Firebase.